Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Pre-Planning Goes a Long Way

-Leaving your home is hard, as testified by the number of people who die in their homes during all sorts of situations in which they could evacuate.
+Leaving your home is hard, as demonstrated by the number of people who die in their homes during evacuations.

 You can’t protect your home in the middle of a wildfire, but you can beforehand.